Browse through our Current & Past Newsletters.

 There are two group meetings each day which include lectures, guided imagery, and sessions in which participants have the opportunity to deeply experience and express their feelings.
 An integrative breathwork session is also provided as a way of directly accessing and experiencing the unconscious.

-Small break-out groups are scheduled almost daily to discuss and process the day’s assignments; optional groups such as 12-Step and Grief occur many days; an art room is available round the clock; and body work is available at an extra charge.
+Small break-out groups are scheduled almost daily to discuss and process the day’s assignments; optional groups such as 12-Step and Grief are offered throughout the retreat; an art room is available round the clock; and body work is available at an extra charge.

 There is time for walking, jogging, swimming, and bird watching.
 Free time, however, is very limited; most find the STAR schedule very full.